<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Coeur d'Alene

 The city is breathtaking and an outdoor person’s paradise.
 You can spend a few nights here and not check every activity box, regardless of the season.
 But, if you stay during the warm months, hit up Tubbs Hill Nature Park, parasail, zipline, boat, or spend the day at the Northwest's largest theme park, Silverwood.
-Skiing is everything in Coeur d’Alene during winter, so keep your skis in the car if you make the trip during ski season.
+Skiing is everything in Coeur d’Alene during winter, so pack your gear if you make the trip during ski season.

 Little Bighorn National MonumentPhoto by Karen Martinez via Unsplash